 Solar panels are typically installed on rooftops and other unobstructed places to avoid shade.
 Even so, if a tree limb obstructs 5% of a solar panel, the other 95% will perform as expected.

-If you’re wondering whether solar energy is right for your home, talk to a specialist at KC Green Energy today.
+If you’re wondering whether solar energy is right for your business or home, talk to a specialist at KC Green Energy today.
 Our technicians are experts in solar panel sales and installation, and we can help determine the best solar panel system for your property.
 Get in touch today by contacting us online or calling 855-465-2473.